Shop the best TV deals under $500 from Samsung, TCL, Hisense and Vizio

 ►Presidents' Day: Shop the best deals on TVs, appliances and everything in-between ahead of the holiday.

-For even more affordability, there's the Vizio V-Series 50-inch model on sale for $298, $60 off its $358 list price at Walmart.
+For even more affordability, there's the Vizio V-Series 50-inch model on sale for $299.99, $60 off its $358 list price at Best Buy.
 When we tested the 55-inch model of the V-Series (on sale at Amazon for $384), we were impressed with its accurate, rich color and excellent black levels.
 Gamers on a budget will also appreciate the three HDMI ports on the TV and the ability to handle any sound format.

 So whether you need a new screen to watch your favorite movies at home or just a better way to watch the Super Bowl this year, these TV deals are what you're looking for.